Are you considering terracotta clay tiles for your next flooring project?

 Saltillo flooring is terracotta flooring.
 But not all terracotta floors are Saltillo floors.
 Yes, read that again. ☺

-Terracotta is made from clay.
-So since Saltillo is clay tile, it is a type of terracotta.
+Terracotta is made from clay, so Saltillo is a type of terracotta.
 It’s called Saltillo, however, because that clay is sourced from a specific riverbed region in Saltillo, Coahuila, Mexico.
-Only terracotta tiles handmade with Saltillo riverbed clay can be called Saltillo tiles.
+Only terracotta clay tiles handmade with Saltillo riverbed clay can be called Saltillo tiles.
 These produce some of the most durable terracotta floors.

 If you’ve never seen how Terracotta tile, specifically Saltillo tile, is made… this is a MUST watch!
 The centuries-old handmade process is still followed today!